 So I answered a few of my questions.

 So, as a general rule of thumb, I like to gather up all those things I want to include in my shelving and set it all out together on the floor.
-I separate it into categories of books, baskets and wooden boxes, greenery/plants, and small knickknacks or fillers.
+I separate it into categories of books, baskets and wooden boxes, greenery/plants, and small accessories or fillers.

-A tip to creating a create look with books is to find old books at a thrift store for 25 cents a piece and looking for those in your color scheme.
+A tip to creating a create look with books is to find old books at a thrift store for 25 cents a piece and looking for those in your color palette.
 You can also forgo that and do what I did to these farmhouse style books.
 It was the easiest project I have ever done.

 Last fall I decided to change up a few things in my kitchen, and turned some cabinets into open shelves.
 I wrote an entire post about how and why I did it.